marcossantiago/kubernetes-workshop/04_advanced.md

 The correct option depends on your specific requirements and use case.

-In this section we will try out each option and look at some possible use cases.
+In this section we will try out several options and look at some possible use cases.

 ---